Merced County Superior Court

-The Superior Court of California, County of Merced, also known as the Merced County Superior Court or Merced Superior Court, is the California superior court with jurisdiction over Merced County.
+The Superior Court of California, County of Merced, informally the Merced County Superior Court, is the California superior court with jurisdiction over Merced County.

 History

 Merced County was partitioned from Mariposa County in 1855.

 In May 1855, John W. Fitzhugh was elected the first County Judge.
 The county seat was established on Mariposa Creek, approximately 8 mi from the present-day site of Merced, on the ranch of Turner & Osborne and court was held in a one-story wooden building with a footprint of approximately 12 × 25 ft.
 Judge Fitzhugh presided over the first session, held in June 1855, with associate justices Samuel H.P.
 Ross and J.A.
 Vance.
 With the fair summer weather, grand jury proceedings were held under a large oak tree approximately 150 yd from the court house on the south branch of the creek, while the trial jury deliberated on the north branch of the creek under a similar copse.
 Early court history recounts the Court Clerk being beset by winds; when the strong breezes scattered the papers he carried in his hat and pockets, the court would temporarily adjourn in favor of "hunting and catching papers."